Pluripotential Homotopy Theory: Introduction

 In the compact case, the theory developed here includes the Dolbeault cohomotopy and Fr\"olicher spectral sequence of \cite{NT78}, \cite{HT90} and the induced filtrations on the homotopy groups of compact K\"ahler manifolds obtained in \cite{DGMS75}, \cite{Mor78} via the principle of two types.
 It is also a natural framework for the pluripotential higher operations, a point which is elaborated in detail in \cite{MS22}.

-\textbf{Sins of omission:} From a purely algebraic standpoint, one could discuss many results in a more general setup, including for instance $n$-gradings for $n\geq 2$ and coefficients other than $\C$.
-Since our ultimate goal is to study complex manifolds we did not go down that road.
+\textbf{Sins of omission:} From a purely algebraic standpoint, one could discuss many results in a more general setup.
+For instance we always work over $\C$, but all proofs of results not concerning complex manifolds in sections \ref{sec: +}, resp. \ref{sec: wedge} carry over to arbitrary fields, resp. arbitrary fields of characteristic zero, and some can be adapted for modules over more general rings.
+One can also consider $n$-gradings for $n\geq 2$.
+Since our ultimate goal is to study complex manifolds we did not go down these roads.
 For complex geometry itself, it will be very interesting to study the interaction of the bigraded invariants built here with the rational or integral structure.
 Furthermore, one may now ask which results and techniques of rational homotopy theory carry over to the holomorphic setting and which of the algebraic constructions given here have `geometric' counterparts, say in a suitable enlargement of the category of complex manifolds.
 We leave this for future work.
 Finally, instead of working with cbba's as we do here, there is also a complementary operadic approach using bigraded homotopy transfer methods.
 This will be explored in the forthcoming PhD thesis of Anna Sopena-Gilboy.

 \textbf{Acknowledgements:} I am grateful to J. Cirici and the Universitat de Barcelona for an invitation to Barcelona and to Dennis Sullivan and the CUNY Graduate Center for an invitation to New York, both in early 2022, where I had the opportunity to present and discuss early versions of these results.
 Further, I thank S. Boucksom, J. Cirici, C. Deninger, D. Kotschick, A. Milivojevic, J. Morgan, D. Sullivan, S. Wilson, L. Zoller for useful questions, conversations or comments.
+Last but not least, I thank the anonymous referee for a careful reading and useful suggestions that improved the presentation.

 \textbf{Notations and conventions:} For a bigraded object $V=V^{\Cdot,\Cdot}$, we write $V^\Cdot=\bigoplus_{p+q=\Cdot} V^{p,q}$ for the associated singly graded object using the total degree.
 For a pure (bi)degree element $v\in V$ of a bigraded object we use the notation $|v|$ to denote either total degree or bidegree, as will be clear from context, e.g. $|v|=(p,q)$ or $|v|=k$.
 We refer to \cite{Hov99} for background and definitions concerning model category structures.
 For any two objects $A,B$ of a model category, we denote by $[A,B]$ the set of morphisms in the homotopy category.